Are You Using Too Much Toothpaste?

 When you picture the perfect toothbrush, what do you see?
-If you’ve ever watched a toothpaste commercial, you probably see a toothbrush with bristles covered in paste, forming the shape of a wave.
+We've all seen the commercial with the toothbrush bristles covered in paste, forming the shape of a wave.
 The paste starts at the front of the bristles and ends at the back.
 It’s… so much toothpaste.

 Admittedly, before starting Bite we had never really thought about how much toothpaste we were using.
 And we weren’t alone — even though dentists recommend a pea-sized amount of toothpaste (and only an amount the size of a grain of rice for kids under 6), most people use a whole lot more.
 In fact, a recent study has shown that kids specifically are using way too much toothpaste, and getting more fluoride than is good for them.